b0sc/college/CODE_OF_CONDUCT.md

 * **Be considerate.** Think about how your contribution will affect others in the community.
 * **Be open minded.** Embrace new people and new ideas.
 Our community is continually evolving and we welcome positive change.

-If you believe someone is violating the code of conduct, we ask that you report it by following these steps:
+If you believe someone is violating the code of conduct, we ask that you report it to [mail@bosc.org.np](mailto:mail@bosc.org.np) or to [repo maintainer](mailto:axyut@outlook.com) Please include your name and a description of the incident, and we will get back to you ASAP.

+Participants asked to stop any harassing behavior are expected to comply immediately.
+If a participant engages in harassing behavior, the BOSC may take any action they deem appropriate.

+Alternatively, report the incident to GitHub by following these steps:

     1. Visit the user's profile page.